osate/osate2/analyses/org.osate.analysis.flows/help/markdown/latency.md

 5. Method to determine best-case actual latency (String)
 6. Method to determine worst-case actual latency (String)

+For details on methods to determine actual latency see section [Latency Analysis Report Content](latency.html#latency-analysis-report-content).

 In the case of connections a contributor can have sub-contributors (protocols, buses that the connection is bound to).
 They are represented by subResult objects for each contributor Result object.